Maelor1/Work-and-Travel-AI-Assistant/README.md

 🧠 Why I Built This
-I developed this project to solve a personal pain point while planning my own Work & Travel journey to Icona Avalon, NJ.
+I developed this project to solve a personal pain point while planning my own Work & Travel journey to United States.
 It serves as a practical application of integrating Large Language Models (LLMs) into traditional software architecture, utilizing asynchronous programming, and designing user-centric interfaces.

 👨‍💻 Author
 Mehmet Ali Ordu